Visiter le site

 Informations de contact

-Established in 1707 Marsh's Library is the oldest public library in Ireland Located in Dublin City, the library was built by Archbishop Narcissus Marsh and contains 25,000 books as well as 300 manuscripts.
+Established in 1707 Marsh's Library is the oldest public library in Ireland.
+Located in Dublin City, the library was built by Archbishop Narcissus Marsh and contains 25,000 books as well as 300 manuscripts.

-A beautifully-preserved building from the early eighteenth century.
+A beautifully preserved building from the early eighteenth century.
 Opened as Ireland’s first public library in 1707, the original oak bookcases house more than 25,000 rare and fascinating books.
 Famous readers have included Jonathan Swift, Bram Stoker, and James Joyce.
 Children particularly welcome, but do beware of the ghost of the Archbishop.

-Please visit our website for information on current exhibitions.
+Visit website for information on current exhibitions.
 Tours can be booked in advance for large groups and there is a tour each day at 15:00 for whoever would like to join.